-TIKEHAU, THE TUAMOTU ISLANDS - There's nothing quite so blue - vibrantly, rivetingly, blindingly blue - as the blue of the lagoon on Tikehau, an hour's flight from Tahiti, in French Polynesia.
+Nemo's brother, a Pecula Clownfish, can be found at home in a sea anemone in Rora Rora's lagoon here's nothing quite so blue - vibrantly, rivetingly, blindingly blue - as the blue of the lagoon on Tikehau, as seen from a beach in French Polynesia, an hour's flight from Tahiti.
 Unless you're suspended above it, looking down.